featurestorebook/mlfs-book/notebooks/ch03/README.md

 This air quality forecasting service has been augmented with LLM capabilities.
 You can ask it both future (forecasting) and historical questions about air quality at your location via a microphone or text input dialog.

+The RAG in this application augments the prompt with:
+ * your location,
+ * today’s date,
+ * predicted air quality (from a ML model),
+ * historical air quality (from the feature store),
+ * are you in a sensitive group (coming soon).

 ![Personalized Air Quality with LLMs Architecture](personalized-air-quality-with-llms.png)